DTS, Inc.: DTS-ES

 Therefore, like other more modernized DTS formats such as DTS:X, can be played back on older DTS compatible equipment because of the backwards compatibility DTS offer through its use of extensions.

 This backwards compatibility is present in all of the later and modern formats considered extensions.

 DTS-ES Matrix 5.1 is provided with 6 they are simply added as an extra channel, with content disc as into a 7-channel format by adding extensions in DTS Core.

-DTS-ES Discrete provides 6.1 discrete channels, with a discrete, mastered and recorded (non-matrixed) center-surround channel; in home theater systems with a 7.1 configuration, the two rear-center speakers play in mono, as does other decoders like the Creative DDTS-100, a standalone 7.1 channel decoder which includes support for up to 6.1 when paired with the GigaWorks S750 7.1 surround sound system.
-However, there is a switch to make all the speakers work on the system, either 5.1->7.1 or 6.1->7.1 as no discrete formats for 7.1 was included.
+DTS-ES Discrete provides 6.1 discrete channels, with a discrete, mastered and recorded (non-matrixed) center-surround channel; in home theater systems with a 7.1 configuration, the two rear-center speakers play in mono, as does other decoders like the Creative DDTS-100 (a standalone 7.1 channel decoder which includes support for up to 6.1 when paired with the GigaWorks S750 7.1 surround sound system).
+A switch to make all the speakers work on the system, either 5.1->7.1 or 6.1->7.1 as no discrete formats for 7.1 was included.

 To maintain compatibility with DTS decoders which do not support DTS-ES, the center-surround channel is also matrixed into the left and right surround channels, so that the rear center channel's sound is still present when played in 5.1 on non-6.1 systems; an ES decoder removes the matrixed audio from these two channels when playing back DTS-ES Discrete soundtracks.
 DTS-ES Discrete is sometimes notated as DTS-ES 6.1.
 Only a few DVD titles have been released with DTS-ES Discrete, due to the fast transition from 6.1 to 7.1 setups and technology.

 In contrast, Dolby's competing EX codec, which also boasts a center rear channel, can only handle matrixed data and does not support a discrete sixth speaker channel; it is most directly comparable to DTS-ES Matrix 5.1.

-Note: The center-rear/surround channel is encoded and decoded in exactly the same way as the center-front.
+The center-rear/surround channel is encoded and decoded in exactly the same way as the center-front.
 The center-surround channel can be decoded using any surround sound processor by feeding the left and right surround signals to the processor inputs.
 The left-center-right surround is produced.
 This will work for a "center-surround" reproduction, whether the source material is explicitly encoded, as in DTS-ES, or hidden as the ambience in any 5.1 sources, including DTS-ES 5.1 and Dolby Digital Surround EX 5.1.